 Who Should Attend:

-Educators, paraeducators, school administrators, guidance counselors, related services providers, psychologists, university students, youth involved in student government, leadership roles, diversity organizations, athletics, the juvenile justice system, mental health services, or special education are encouraged to attend.
+Educators, paraeducators, school administrators, guidance counselors, related services providers, psychologists, university students, youth involved in student government, youth involved in diversity organizations, youth involved in leadership roles, athletes, youth requiring school support, and at-risk youth are encouraged to attend.
 School teams are highly encouraged to attend, and a special group rate is available for groups of 3 or more registrants.
-A limited number of free spaces are available for youth ages 14-21; please call Sarah O'Rourke at firstname.lastname@example.org or call 603.289.6725 to register.
+A limited number of free spaces are available for youth ages 12+.

 This conference is a collaboration between the UNH Institute on Disability, the New Hampshire Center for Effective Behavioral Interventions and Supports (NH CEBIS) at SERESC, Strafford Learning Center, the New Hampshire Department of Education, DHHS - Bureau of Behavioral Health, NH Communities for Children (Safe Schools Healthy Children Project), Granite State Federation of Families for Children’s Mental Health, and Youth M.O.V.E.
 New Hampshire.